McCook, Nebraska: Events

+Heritage Days is an annual event held the last full weekend in September.
+This event has been happening since 1971.
+It is the town’s largest celebration.
+This event includes the Heritage Day Parade, a road race, entertainment from the high schoolers, and vendors on the street.
+Red Willow County Fair is a five day fair held in July.
+This is the fair for the whole county.
+It includes games, rides, concerts, tractor rides, a rodeo, and food from local families and businesses.
+Crazy Days is an annual weekend event to celebrate the local businesses.
+It includes crazy days sales in the stores, costume contests, and a car show.
+On the Friday night of this weekend, the people of this small town bring out their old and fancy cars and cruise up and down the main street in town, West B St. and Norris Ave.
+McCook hosts the Buffalo Commons Storytelling Festival each summer.

 Parks and recreation

 McCook is home to Heritage Hills Golf Course.
 The 18-hole par-72 championship golf course was designed by Bradford Benz, ASGCA, and Richard M. Phelps, ASGCA, and opened in 1981.
 The links style course plays over 7,100 yards from the back tees.
 Heritage Hills was included in Golf Digest's Best 75 Golf Course's in 1984 and Golf Digest's Top 100 Toughest Public Course's in 1986.
 Heritage Hills underwent a major renovation for upgrades and modernization in 2013.

 Government

 McCook has a council-manager style government.
 Five council members are elected at large; the five elect one of their number as mayor, and a second as vice president.
 As of 2015, council members are Mayor Mike Gonzales, Vice-President Janet Hepp, Jerry Calvin, Bruce McDowell, and Gene Weedin.

 The city government operates through eight departments and offices: Administration, Building and Zoning, Fire, Library, Police, Public Works, Senior Center, and Utilities.
 Advisory boards and commissions, both those required by law and those created for specific purposes, are appointed by the council; as of 2015, there were fourteen such boards and commissions.

+On August 19, 2025, Nebraska governor Jim Pillen and U.S. secretary of homeland security Kristi Noem announced that an immigration detention center called Cornhusker Clink would be established in McCook.
+The facility is planned to include 280 beds and will be located in the Work Ethic Camp, a minimum-security prison labor camp in McCook.
+Development came after other immigration detention centers, like Alligator Alcatraz, were pushed by the Trump Administration.
+The announcement immediately drew criticism from many Nebraska lawmakers and the Nebraska ACLU.